14. New Scanning¶

 as an inner scan, while the scan over the outer axis is called an outer scan.

-A malcolm device is represented by an instance of the class MalcolmDevice
+A malcolm device is represented by an instance of the class MalcolmDevice.

-This class extends AbstractRunnableDevice
+This class extends AbstractRunnableDevice implements the interface

-which itself extends IRunnableDevice
+IMalcolmDevice which itself extends IRunnableDevice.

 Since a malcolm device is a type of runnable device, the rest of the new

-scanning framework outside of the MalcolmDevice
+scanning framework outside of the MalcolmDevice class largely treats it

 the same as other runnable devices (i.e. detectors), with special-case treatment